faisalazam/YNaMi/readme/upgrade-springboot-to-3.1.2-readme.md

 ### Unresolved dependency

-`mvn clean spring-boot:run` started failing with errors such as `UnsatisfiedDependencyException: no implementation could be found`.

 After all these different dependencies upgrades, `mvn clean spring-boot:run` started failing with errors such as `UnsatisfiedDependencyException: no implementation could be found` after enabling `Togglz`, i.e. setting the `config.togglz.enabled` property to `true` in the